Stage 3 students on the Adaptations excursion will observe plants and animals in bushland at Field of Mars Reserve

 Animal investigations

 Students will explore structural and behavioural adaptations by observing a native lizard, practising scientific note-taking and observational drawing to record their findings.
-They will their understanding through a self-directed investigation of invertebrates, using specialised equipment to collect and study specimens before documenting results in their fieldwork journal.
+They will develop their understanding through a self-directed investigation of invertebrates, using specialised equipment to collect and study specimens before documenting results in their fieldwork journal.

 Adaptations bushwalk